mindset-dojo/mindset-dojo.github.io/_forms/self-authorship.md

 refactored_date: 2025-12-21
 authors:
 - kyle-ingersoll
-excerpt: Through regular writing to integrate the results of Three Question Reflection, Self-Authors gain the ability to rewrite their own narrative through adjusting their Stance.
+excerpt: Through regular writing to integrate the results of practices like Stillness Contemplation and Three Question Reflection, Self-Authors gain the ability to rewrite their own narrative through adjusting their Stance.
 icon: fa-solid fa-pen
 tags:
   - responsibility